 For Mela, he won Goldin Speed Reading and Battle Sheep (Swiss).
 He finished in Silver for Can’t Stop.

 The Memory Wiz Champion

-This year’s Mind Sports Olympiad has proven rather exciting, with many other contestants achieving great feats with their mental skills.
-The Memory Champion, Andrea Muzii, for one, has drawn the attention of the global public with his short videos demonstrating his memory skills at work.
+In 2019, the Mind Sports Olympiad proved rather exciting, with many other contestants achieving great feats with their mental skills.
+The Memory Champion, Andrea Muzii, for one, drew the attention of the global public with his short videos demonstrating his memory skills at work.
 Considering the records he managed to break, viewers are reasonably at a loss for words.